BrookeB-C/mythicTalesBMS/docs/features/keg-inventory-basics.md

   - When POST `{base}/move` with `fromVenueId=A` and `toVenueId=B`
   - Then response is 200 with `assignedVenueId=B` and `status=DISTRIBUTED` unless it was `RECEIVED`
   - And if `fromVenueId == toVenueId`, respond 422 with Problem JSON message
+  - And a 403 is returned if `toVenueId` belongs to a different brewery than the authenticated user

 - Return
   - Given a keg at a venue